RiyanshKarani01235/GRE/README.md

 # GRE
-A python program to help me learn new words as a part of preparation for my GRE exam
+A python program to help me learn new words as a part of my preparation for the GRE exam.